 Let’s say you have been saving for a while and now you are looking to invest a portion of your savings.
 In another scenario you might have come into a sudden windfall of money from an inheritance, gift, etc.

-What is Pound Cost Averaging?
+What Is Pound Cost Averaging?

 PCA allows you to buy more shares if the share price decreases, leading to a portfolio with greater value when the share price rebounds.

-PCA Benefits You In Falling Market Conditions
+PCA Benefits You If The Market Falls

 In the figure below I am using the example of someone with £10,000 to invest.
 If the investor invests everything immediately in month one (light green), when the share price (yellow dotted line) is £100, in 10 months time they will still have the same number of shares (100 at £100 each = £10,000 value).
 This is the lump sum method.